RevolutionTech/seared-quail/README.md

 ### Deployment

 Since Seared Quail uses websockets, Apache with mod_wsgi is not a valid production setup.
-Instead, we will use Gunicorn with [Nginx](http://nginx.org/).
-You can install Nginx with the following:
+Instead, we will use Gunicorn with [runit](http://smarden.org/runit/) and [Nginx](http://nginx.org/).
+You can install them with the following:

-    sudo apt-get install nginx
+    sudo apt-get install runit nginx

 Then we need to create the Nginx configuration for Seared Quail: